(Disclosure: Some of the links below may be affiliate links)

 This question is not easy to answer.
 The answer is often: it depends.

 It is true that, on average, it is not worth it.
 Indeed, most people will never need it.
-However, when such a case happens, it can very quickly reach several thousands of CHF.
+However, when such a case happens, it can quickly reach several thousands of CHF.
 A bad case could even cost more than ten thousand CHF.

 I think that legal protection insurance is worth the cost.
 It can bring peace of mind that if something were to happen, at least all the legal fees would be covered.